Aipcecodes/codes/MD - Code of Ethics.md

    5. While collecting information, the journalist should not abuse of his social status or of his professional opportunities, exert pressure on the sources, promise or offer them any compensations/favours.
    6. The journalist protects the identity of his sources in accordance with the provisions of the Law no.64/2010 on Freedom of Expression.
    7. The journalist doubts any information collected.
-   8. The journalist respects the information source’s wish to remain anonymous and at the same time assumes responsibility for the truthfulness of the information made public from anonymous sources.
+   8. The journalist respects the information source's wish to remain anonymous and at the same time assumes responsibility for the truthfulness of the information made public from anonymous sources.
    9. The journalist should obtain and present the opinion of all parties relevant to the subject.
 The journalist must prove the multitude of opinions, even though he disagrees with them.
    10. The journalist assigns quotes accurately.
 The quotes must be precise and, in case of partial quoting, the journalist is required not to distort the message of the person quoted.
    11. The journalist puts headlines that comply with the content of the journalistic material and avoids those that mislead the public.
    12. The journalist respects the copyright.
 The free taking over of journalistic materials takes place as established by the author or the media outlet.
 In such cases, the source and author of the information must be quoted and, for online media, the direct link to the source should also be indicated in the first paragraph of the text.
 An item can be taken over in full only in the conditions imposed, requested and provided by the rights bearer.
    13. While collecting information about protests, strikes, manifestations, or social disorders, the journalist should not associate with the organizers or the participants.
-The journalist should be easy to identify – by a vest or nametag having the inscription ‘press’ or by other ways.
+The journalist should be easy to identify – by a vest or nametag having the inscription ‘press' or by other ways.
    14. In practicing his profession, the journalist is not required to coordinate the final version of the journalistic item to be published with the sources who provided the information.
    15. If the journalist offers his journalistic product to more than one media outlet, he must notify the respective outlets about it.